Lakeland Technical Analysis (NASDAQ:LAKE)

 Lakeland Moving Average

 Moving averages show the average price of LAKE stock over a set time period and help traders see the overall trend by smoothening out the daily variation in price movement.
 A key factor that impacts moving averages is the lag factor.
-The 20 day moving average of $14.77 is below the price of $15.
+The 20 day moving average of $13.56 is above the price of $13.2.

 Lakeland Bollinger Bands